ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 **Non-Blocking:**
 ```
     read file from filesystem
-        Whenever we're complete print contents (callback)
+        Whenever we're complete, print contents (callback)
     do something else
 ```

 **Difference:**<br>
-When reading two files, the blocking code starts reading the file, in case of a large file let's say this takes 5 seconds.
+When reading two files, the blocking code starts reading the file.
+In case of a large file, let's say this takes 5 seconds.
 After the file has been read, it logs its content.
-Then starts reading the second file, which again takes 5 or so seconds and the content gets logged.
+Then it starts reading the second file which again takes around 5 seconds and the content gets logged.

 In the non-blocking code, we tell the processor to start reading the file, and when it's done, to "let us know" (resolve promise) so that we can do more stuff with it.
 At the same time since there is another file to be read, we start reading the second file and again tell the processor to notify us when it is ready so that we can do stuff with it.
-Whenever a 'Promise' of reading a file resolves, its callback (in case of our pseudo code: `print contents`) gets executed.
-(this also means that, when file 2 takes less time to be read, it will be resolved and printed first which is something you might want to keep in mind).
+Whenever a 'Promise' of reading a file resolves, its callback (in our case, the pseudo code: `print contents`) gets executed (this also means that, when file #2 takes less time to be read, it will be resolved and printed first which is something you might want to keep in mind).

 <img src="/img/non-blocking.png" alt="Blocking vs Non-blocking" width="100%">

 ## V8 Runtime Engine
-Node uses google chrome's V8 runtime engine to run JavaScript code, we've shown this video in one of our previous blog posts before, but since it might be useful to know how it works under the hood I'll add it here once again.
+Node uses Google Chrome's V8 runtime engine to run JavaScript code, we've shown this video in one of our previous blog posts before, but since it might be useful to know how it works under the hood I've included the video once more.
 When it comes to node development there are some differences, since we don't get events from the DOM.
 In node we can get them from the NodeJs event emitter but the way it works stays the same.
 It has some useful tips like avoiding to block the call stack.